-The Group is subject to certain covenants related primarily to its borrowings.
+The Group was subject to certain covenants related primarily to borrowings and dividends distribution.
 Non-compliance with such covenants may result in negative consequences for the Group including increase in the cost of borrowings, declaration of default and acceleration of repayment.
-As at 31 December 2019, the Group was in compliance with the covenants.
+After the Final Repayment Date the most restrictive covenants specifically related to the pay-out to the shareholders ceased to apply.
+As at 31 December 2020 and 2019, the Group was in compliance with the covenants.